 Infinity thrived for well over a year at Syracuse.
 Infinity then moved to Legacy Creative Ventures, Inc. in Seattle, Washington under the care of the wizard known as Ned.
 With the generous donations of Infinity's users, we were able to purchase our own P75 box with 32 MB of RAM, well over a gigabyte of drive space, sitting on a fast net.

 In March of 1997, we moved from Legacy Creative Ventures to SPITE in Boston, bringing the machine back to the east coast under the care of Dred.
 We then got our own domain name of infinitymud.com, which should ensure that fewer people lose track of us as we change sites.
 As we move, our hostname should stay the same.

 In the summer of 1997, Hiero joined the ranks of the ArchWizards, bringing his experience to other areas of the game besides his famous Solstice wizquest.

 In April of 1998, our globehopping Linux machine headed back for the West Coast, to Tesla Networks Limited, of Shoreline, WA.
 This marks the second time Ned has been custodian of the machine.
 Later, in August, Dred redesigned the website to take advantage of emerging web technologies.
 (Which are now feeling the weight of age)

 In November of 1999, Tesla Networks folded.
 The box was then shipped to Bigtoad in Portland, Oregon.
 Bigtoad found the hardware that Infinity was running on to be pathetic, and performed a fairly massive upgrade.
-Infinity is now hosted at Bigtoad's non-mudding brother's house on his DSL line.
+Infinity was then hosted at Bigtoad's non-mudding brother's house on his DSL line.

-For the past few years (this is 2012), Infinity has resided in a commerical data center thanks to Bigtoad's generosity.
+For the past several years, until 2022, Infinity resided in a commerical data center thanks to Bigtoad's generosity.